Skip to content

 df = df.sort_values(ts_col).reset_index(drop=True)

-drift = (df[ref_col] - df[ts_col]).astype('timedelta64[ms]').astype(float)
+drift = (pd.to_datetime(df[ref_col]) - pd.to_datetime(df[ts_col])).dt.total_seconds() * 1000.0

 smoothed_drift = drift.rolling(window=5, center=True, min_periods=1).median()

-df['ts_aligned'] = df[ts_col] + pd.to_timedelta(smoothed_drift, unit='ms')
+df["ts_aligned"] = pd.to_datetime(df[ts_col]) + pd.to_timedelta(smoothed_drift, unit="ms")

-return df.set_index('ts_aligned').sort_index()
+return df.set_index("ts_aligned").sort_index()

-def bounded_linear_interpolation(series: pd.Series, max_gap_seconds: float, scan_cycle_ms: int) -> pd.Series:
+series: pd.Series, max_gap_seconds: float, scan_cycle_ms: int

-# Calculate maximum allowable consecutive NaNs
+# Maximum allowable consecutive NaNs derived from the scan cycle

 max_consecutive_nans = int(np.ceil(max_gap_seconds / (scan_cycle_ms / 1000.0)))